Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Introduction

 However, existing results primarily focus on single-point convergence rates, overlooking the asymptotic behavior of trajectories.
 Analyzing trajectory behavior is a classical topic in SA research~\citep{kushner2003stochastic, borkar2009stochastic, benveniste2012adaptive}, with the functional central limit theorem (FCLT) serving as a foundational result.
 The FCLT extends Donsker's theorem to iterative methods by examining continuous-time trajectories of rescaled iterates, offering a deeper characterization of the method's asymptotic properties.
 Specifically, the weak limit of these trajectories is a multi-dimensional Ornstein-Uhlenbeck process.
+Compared with single-point convergence results, FCLTs are substantially more informative because they characterize the limiting behavior of the trajectory.
+For instance, integrating over a finite interval yields the asymptotic distribution of averaged iterates \citep{negrea2022statistical}, while taking a supremum functional yields uniform control of the iterates over a prescribed range (see Remark~\ref{rema:simul-converge}).

 For two-time-scale SA, the only existing FCLT analysis~\citep{faizal2023functional} rescales both iterates with the larger step size, leading to a deterministic ordinary differential equation (ODE) as the limiting behavior for the slow iterate, which fails to capture stochastic effects.
 Motivated by the decoupled convergence property, our goal is to